 They also like working with ideas, and require an extensive amount of thinking.
 They like searching for facts and figuring out problems mentally.

-Metal-Refining Furnace Operators job description, Metal-Refining Furnace Operators salary, Metal-Refining Furnace Operators information, what is the job of a Metal-Refining Furnace Operator and Tender like, pros and cons about Metal-Refining Furnace Operators, colleges and universities for Metal-Refining Furnace Operators, is Metal-Refining Furnace Operators and Tenders the right career for me, Easy careers to get into, careers in Production
+Metal-Refining Furnace Operators job description, Metal-Refining Furnace Operators salary, Metal-Refining Furnace Operators information, what is the job of a Metal-Refining Furnace Operator and Tender like, pros and cons about Metal-Refining Furnace Operators and Tenders, colleges and universities for Metal-Refining Furnace Operators and Tenders, is Metal-Refining Furnace Operators and Tenders the right career for me, careers in Production

 Abrasive Worker, Air Grinder, Aluminum Polisher, Automatic Grinder Operator, Axle Bearing Polisher, Axle Polisher, Balance Screwhead Polisher, Band Reamer Machine Operator, Band Saw Filer, Barrel Centerer